foundry-rs/starknet-foundry/docs/src/testing/gas-etimation.md

 We should remember that only the most expensive factor will be taken into account, so our overall gas cost is `10.24`.

+> ℹ️ **Info**
+> Using some syscalls (like deploying/calling a contract, getting execution info) adds extra steps and builtins amount to the resources consumed.
+> This is because of the OS-cost of executing those operations.

 ### From Used Onchain Data

 [Starknet documentation](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/fee-mechanism/#_on_chain_data)